-Rhode Island Residents: This incident involves 2 individuals in Rhode Island.
-Under Rhode Island law, you have the right to file and obtain a copy of a police report.
+Rhode Island: Under Rhode Island law, you have the right to file and obtain a copy of a police report.
 You also have the right to request a security freeze, as described above.
 You may contact and obtain information from your state attorney general at: Rhode Island Attorney General's Office, 150 South Main Street, Providence, RI 02903, 1-401-274-4400, www.riag.ri.gov

-West Virginia Residents: You have the right to ask that nationwide consumer reporting agencies place fraud alerts in your file to let potential creditors and others know that you may be a victim of identity theft, as described above.
+West Virginia: You have the right to ask that nationwide consumer reporting agencies place "fraud alerts" in your file to let potential creditors and others know that you may be a victim of identity theft, as described above.
 You also have a right to place a security freeze on your credit report, as described above.